elastic/kibana/x-pack/plugins/fleet/dev_docs/integrations_overview.md

 2. `error`
 3. `substatus`

+Elastic Agent data streams conform to a [naming schema](https://www.elastic.co/blog/an-introduction-to-the-elastic-data-stream-naming-scheme) of `{type}-{dataset}-{namespace}`.
+The `type` of a data stream is either `logs` or `metrics`.
+The `dataset` of a datastream is controlled in most cases by an interpolation of the integration's `name` field and the directory name containing the data stream's `manifest.yml` file.
+The `namespace` value is provided by the user for the purpose of grouping or organizing data.

 Each data stream directory contains a `manifest.yml` file that controls the configuration for the data stream, as well as Elasticsearch/Kibana assets, configuration for Agent, and more.
 Generally, though, the `manifest.yml` file is the most critical one in a given data stream directory.

-In a data streams `manifest.yml` file, the integration defines a list of `streams`.
+In a data stream's `manifest.yml` file, the integration defines a list of `streams`.
 Each item in that `streams` list is tied to a single `input`, and defines its own list of `vars` that controls the set of form fields that appear in the policy editor UI.

 For example, the Nginx integration's `access` data stream defines an entry in its `streams` list tied to the `logfile` input mentioned above that includes variables like `paths` and `tags`.
 The variables appear as form fields in the policy editor UI as below:

 ![Nginx data streams screenshot](https://user-images.githubusercontent.com/6766512/171729648-3936f0a8-2487-4862-8732-b0b93748274f.png)

 The "Nginx access logs" fieldset we see in the policy editor UI is defined [here](https://github.com/elastic/integrations/blob/main/packages/nginx/data_stream/access/manifest.yml#L4-L40) in the `data_streams/access/manifest.yml` file within the Nginx integration.
 It's `input` value is set to `logfile`, so it appears under the "Collect logs from Nginx instances" section in the policy editor.
 The `title` and `description` values control what appears on the left-hand side to describe the fieldset.

+For more information on data streams, see Fleet's dev docs [here](https://github.com/elastic/kibana/blob/main/x-pack/plugins/fleet/dev_docs/data_streams.md).

 ## Relationship diagram